Posted on: 27-Nov-2021

 40. Gift Cards or Coupons

 Due to current events, many outdoor activities, local restaurants, and eateries are closed.
-Gift Cards or Coupons to some of your favorite places is a convenient favor for the guests.
+Gift Cards or Coupons to some of your favorite places are convenient favors.
 Besides food-related gift cards, you could also share streaming or video gift cards and have a movie night.

 41. Video or Board Games